Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Additional tips for converting your driving licence in the UAE

-- The foreign driving licence in Dubai is valid for one year from the date of issuance.
-After this period, it will expire, and you’ll need to renew it if you plan to continue driving internationally.
+The foreign driving licence in Dubai is valid for one year from the date of issuance.
+After this period, it will expire, and you’ll need to renew it to continue driving internationally.

 Recommended Reading